 If we wrap the whole story in one sentence then it would be like, technology made your ball keep it balanced.
-You will enjoy the performance and lifespan of your favourite bowling ball until the technology is balanced.
+You will enjoy the performance and lifespan of your favorite bowling ball until the technology is balanced.

-The coverstock and internal core materials specify the lane traction and back end reaction of the bowling ball.
+The coverstock and internal core materials specify the lane traction and back-end reaction of the bowling ball.
 Now not only does the bowler’s shoulder need to gain enough strength to throw the ball with aggression, but the ball’s components too.
-Your bowling ball’s components describe the lane traction, resistance and overall performance.
+Your bowling ball’s components describe the lane traction, resistance, and overall performance.